-See example 🐠
+See example 01 🚳

-Misappropriation of Business Opportunities -

-A conflict of interest may exist when a workforce member, without knowledge and consent of the enterprise, appropriates to himself or herself or to another person or organization the benefit of any business venture, opportunity or potential opportunity about which such workforce member learns or develops in the course of his or her employment or affiliation with the enterprise, and which is related to any current or prospective business of the enterprise.
+• 2.1.B.5 Business Opportunities - A conflict of interest may exist when a workforce member, without knowledge and consent of the enterprise, appropriates to himself or herself or to another person or organization the benefit of any business venture, opportunity or potential opportunity about which such workforce member learns or develops in the course of his or her employment or affiliation with the enterprise, and which is related to any current or prospective business of the enterprise.

-See example 🐠
+See example 02 🚳

-Relatives or Cohabitants - The term "relative" refers to family members, such as a spouse, parent, child, cousin, sibling, including step-relative and in-law.
+• 2.1.B.6 Relatives or Cohabitants - The term "relative" refers to family members, such as a spouse, parent, child, cousin, sibling, including step-relative and in-law.
 Family members also include domestic partners and any person who is part of your household.
 The term "cohabitant" means two persons living in the same household.
 The fact that a relative or cohabitant may work for the enterprise, vendor, client, competitor does not automatically mean that a conflict of interest exists.
 To ensure a conflict does not exist, workforce members are required to disclose employment of a relative or cohabitant by the enterprise.
 Each disclosure will then be reviewed to determine whether a conflict of interest exists in that particular situation.
 For example, a conflict of interest may exist when a workforce member, directly or indirectly, supervises a relative or cohabitant employed by the enterprise.

 Likewise, a conflict of interest may exist when a workforce member processes claims payments for relatives or cohabitants who are claimants of one of our clients' plans, or otherwise is charged with making decisions in which a relative or cohabitant may have a financial interest.
-Gifts, Favors or Entertainment - As more specifically detailed in Section 2.4, a conflict of interest may arise when a workforce member, or one of his or her close relatives, accepts a gift, favor or entertainment from a person or organization which is a competitor of the enterprise, or which has current or prospective business with the enterprise as a policyholder, claimant, agent, vendor, provider, customer or contractor.
-Whether a conflict or the appearance of a conflict exists with respect to a particular gift or favor depends on whether acceptance of the gift, favor or entertainment, or the prospect of future gifts, favors or entertainment, actually did impair or could reasonably be seen as possibly impairing the ability of the workforce member to act solely in the best interests of the enterprise in dealings with such person or organization.
+2.1.B.7 Gifts, Favors or Entertainment - As more specifically detailed in Section 2.4, a conflict of interest may arise when a workforce member, or one of his or her close relatives, accepts a gift, favor or entertainment from a person or organization which is a competitor of the enterprise, or which has current or prospective business with the enterprise as a policyholder, claimant, agent, vendor, provider, customer or contractor.